Beyond-Finance/reporting_client/Readme.md

 Land: If a land event is not application to your application do not include the class instance and events will not be send to land.

-## Optional Attribute Tracking
+## Attribute Tracking
-Use ActiveSupport::CurrentAttributes for per-request tracking of dimensions.
-Refer to this [documentation]( https://api.rubyonrails.org/classes/ActiveSupport/CurrentAttributes.html) for help in setting up ActiveSupport::CurrentAttributes in your application.
+For per-request tracking of dimensions, set the attribute hash for the `ReportingClient::Current` object in the `app/controllers/concerns/reporting_client/set_current.rb` concern created by the installer.
+Each key in the hash must be included in the initializer for the gem as described above.
+For any key populated, value will be pushed to reporting endpoints automatically when making use of the `ReportingClient::Events` module.

 ## Server-side Heap Events
 Tracking web custom events server side.